Henry Erskine, 10th Earl of Buchan

-Buchan was the eldest surviving son of David Erskine, 9th Earl of Buchan, by Frances, daughter of Henry Fairfax.
+Buchan was the eldest surviving son of David Erskine, 9th Earl of Buchan, by Frances, daughter of Henry Fairfax (a grandson of Thomas Fairfax, 1st Viscount Fairfax).
 He was elected a Fellow of the Royal Society in 1734.
 A freemason, he was Grand Master of the Grand Lodge of Scotland between 1745 and 1746.

 Lord Buchan married Agnes, daughter of Sir James Steuart, 7th Baronet, on 31 January 1739.
 His elder daughter was Lady Anne Agnes Erskine who was involved with the evangelical Methodists of Countess of Huntingdon's Connexion.
 This resulted in part from caring for her father at the end of his life.
 They had five other children: